 But what happens after you’ve won a scholarship?
 Who do you inform of your scholarship?
 What happens to your financial aid package once you’ve won?
 Is scholarship money considered income?
-Does it require you to pay taxes on the scholarship?
+Does it require you to pay income taxes on the scholarship?

 but very few know what to do with them after the fact.